-If as a new hire, your benefits eligible pay exceeds \$50,000.99, you may be automatically enrolled in LTD coverage with an option to decline coverage.
+If as a new hire, your benefits eligible pay exceeds \$50,000.99, you will be automatically enrolled in LTD coverage with an option to decline coverage.

-If your benefits eligible pay increases to \$50,001 or above for benefits purposes for the next plan year, you will be automatically enrolled in LTD coverage so your coverage continues uninterrupted.
-The cost of LTD coverage will be deducted from your pay beginning January 1 of the next plan year (following annual enrollment) unless you decline coverage.
-Refer to the Your Benefits Resources[TM] website during annual enrollment for the cost.
+If your benefits eligible pay increases to \$50,001 or above for benefits purposes for Annual Enrollment in the next plan year, you will be automatically enrolled in LTD coverage so your coverage continues uninterrupted.
+The cost of LTD coverage will be deducted from your pay beginning January 1 of the next plan year (following Annual Enrollment) unless you decline coverage.
+Refer to the Your Benefits ResourcesTM website available through TotalComp@Citi at www.totalcomponline.comduring Annual Enrollment for the cost.